More than just software: Your team for carbon accounting

 1. Who is affected by the CSRD Directive

-At the Corporate Sustainability Reporting Directive (CSRD) This is an EU directive on sustainability reporting in companies according to clearly defined standards.
-Depending on the company size, reporting of non-financial indicators will also include CO2 emissions starting in the 2024 reporting year.2-Corporate emissions.
+The Corporate Sustainability Reporting Directive (CSRD) is an EU directive on corporate sustainability reporting according to clearly defined standards.
+Depending on the size of the company, reporting of non-financial indicators will also include CO2 emissions from 2024 onwards.

 The CSRD replaces the previously applicable Non-Financial Reporting Directive (NFRD).
 The NFRD is an existing EU sustainability reporting requirement from 2014, which already applies to companies with over 500 employees.
 With the development of the new Corporate Sustainability Reporting Directive, the requirements for the information to be reported and the target audience for mandatory corporate reporting are now being significantly expanded.